Taking Your Household Budget Online – Part One

 Several years ago, a strange trend emerged in the personal finance world.
 Using a budget started becoming something very close to cool.
 Until that time, the mere mention of the word "budget" brought looks of dread to most people’s faces.
 What seemed to turn the tide was when budgets went online.

 To take your household budget online, here are the first three steps.
-Mint will be used as the example, but the process is similar with other services.

 • Register